Avoid These 8 Household Chores During Pregnancy

 It’s time to lighten your load and redelegate the housework!
 These 8 common household chores should be avoided during your pregnancy as it may be hazardous to your developing fetus

-Being pregnant doesn't mean you can't maintain a clean house.
-Like many other activities, it simply means changing your approach.
-Be careful, enlist help and pay attention; you'll soon be back to your old routine before you know it.
+Being pregnant doesn’t mean you can’t maintain a clean house.
+Like many other activities such as washing dishes during pregnancy, it simply means changing your approach.
+Be careful, enlist help and pay attention; you’ll soon be back to your old routine before you know it.

 1. Using harsh chemicals

 Products such as mosquito spray, oven cleaner and bleach all have noxious fumes.
 If you must tackle problems such as bugs, dirty ovens and toilets while pregnant, seek out alternatives.
 Ant chalk and fly tape can take care of bugs and try using vinegar, baking soda, and lemons as natural cleaning solutions.